 Ownership chain - According to Article R. 151-1 of the French Monetary and Financial Code, all entities which are part of the same ownership chain are all deemed investors for the purposes of the FIC rules in France.
-Based on the guidelines, this gives rise to the two following consequences:
+Based on the guidelines, this gives rise to two consequences: